nonlinear-vibes/temporal-neural-network/README.md

 # TemporalNeuralNet
 A modular deep learning model for multivariate time series.
-Originally built for the kinematical channels of the JIGSAWS surgical dataset, but generalizes well.
+Originally built for the kinematical channels of the JIGSAWS surgical dataset, but the architecture is generic.

 The pipeline is:
-- 1-D temporal CNN module (Conv / Pool) on each input channel for feature extraction
+- 1-D temporal CNN module (Conv+Pool layers) on each input channel for feature extraction
-- Recurrent module (vanilla RNN, GRU, or LSTM) for temporal modelling
+- Recurrent module (vanilla RNN, GRU, and LSTM units) for temporal modelling
 - Fully-connected classifier for final predictions

-All modules are optional, but the order CNN->RNN->FC is fixed.
+All modules and layers are optional, but the order CNN $\rightarrow$ RNN $\rightarrow$ FC is fixed.
 <br/><br/>

 ## Key methods: